MRE-Lab-UMD/abd-skin-segmentation/README.md

 $ sudo apt-get update
 $ sudo apt-get install python3.6
 ```
-The codes are written in Jupyter Notebook, so if you wish to run them, you should have Jupyter Notebook installed:
+U-Net and the Fully Connected Network are written in Jupyter Notebook, so if you wish to run them, you should have it installed:
 ```
 $ pip install jupyterlab
 ```